 After the Dark Age, though, only a few Greek city-states still had kings.
 Sparta is the most famous of these, though actually Sparta had two kings, usually brothers or cousins, at the same time.
 One would stay home and the other go off to fight wars.

 In the Iron Age, the government of ancient Greece moved away from kings.
 Instead, oligarchies ruled most Greek city-states in the Archaic period.
 An oligarchy is a group of aristocrats (rich men) who tell everyone else what to do.
-Then in the 600s and 500s BC a lot of city-states were taken over by tyrants.
-Tyrants were usually one of the aristocrats who got power over the others by getting the support of the poor people.
-They ruled kind of like kings, but without any legal right to rule.
+Then in the 600s and 500s BC tyrants took over a lot of Greek city-states.
+A tyrant was usually one of the aristocrats who got power over the others by getting the support of the poor people.
+Tyrants ruled alone, kind of like kings, but without any legal right to rule.

 In 510 BC, the city-state of Athens created the first democratic government, and soon other Greek city-states imitated them.
-City-states that weren’t Greek, like Carthage and Rome, also experimented with giving the poor people more power at this time.
+City-states that weren’t Greek, like Carthage and Rome, also experimented with giving the poor people more power in the late 500s BC.
 But Athenian democracy did not really give power to everyone.
 Most of the people in Athens couldn’t vote – no women, no slaves, no foreigners (even Greeks from other city-states), no children.
 And also, Athens at this time had an empire, ruling over many other Greek city-states, and none of those people living in the other city-states could vote either.
 Of course it is a lot easier to have a democratic government when you are only deciding what other people should do.
 Athenians didn’t even have to charge themselves any taxes!